-- Article 89 Employers who continuously employ 10 or more Workers shall draw up rules of employment covering the following items and shall submit those rules of employment to the relevant government agency.
-In the event that the Employer alters the following items, the same shall apply: - (i) Matters pertaining to the times at which work begins and ends, rest period, days off, leave, and matters pertaining to shifts when Workers are employed in two or more shifts; - (ii) Matters pertaining to the methods for determination, calculating and payment of Wages (excluding Special Wages and the like; hereinafter in this item the same qualification shall apply); the dates for closing accounts for Wages and for payment of Wages; and increases in Wages; - (iii) Matters pertaining to retirement (including grounds for dismissal); - (iii-ii) In the event that there are stipulations for retirement allowances, matters pertaining to the scope of Workers covered; methods for determination, calculation, and payment of retirement allowances; and the dates for payment of retirement allowances; - (iv) In the event that there are stipulations for Special Wages and the like (but excluding retirement allowances) and/or minimum Wages, matters pertaining thereto; - (v) In the event that there are stipulations for having Workers bear the cost of food, supplies for work, and other expenses, matters pertaining thereto; - (vi) In the event that there are stipulations concerning safety and health, matters pertaining thereto; - (vii) In the event that there are stipulations concerning vocational training, matters pertaining thereto; - (viii) In the event that there are stipulations concerning accident compensation and support for injury or illness outside the course of employment, matters pertaining thereto;
+- Article 89 An employer who continuously employs 10 or more workers shall draw up rules of employment covering the following items and shall submit those rules of employment to the relevant government agency.
+In the event that the employer alters the following items, the same shall apply: - (i) Matters pertaining to the times at which work begins and at which work ends, rest periods, days off, leaves, and matters pertaining to shifts when workers are employed in two or more shifts;

-- (ix) In the event that there are stipulations concerning commendations and/or sanctions, matters pertaining to their kind and degree; - (x) In the event that there are stipulations applicable to all Workers at the workplace in addition to those contained in the preceding items, matters pertaining thereto.
+- (ii) Matters pertaining to the methods for determination, computation and payment of wages (excluding extraordinary wages and the like; hereinafter in this item the same qualification shall apply); the dates for closing accounts for wages and for payment of wages; and increases in wages; - (iii) Matters pertaining to retirement (including grounds for dismissal); - (iii)-2 In the event that there are stipulations for retirement allowances, matters pertaining to the scope of workers covered; methods for determination, computation, and payment of retirement allowances; and the dates for payment of retirement allowances; - (iv) In the event that there are stipulations for extraordinary wages and the like (but excluding retirement allowances) and/or minimum wage amounts, matters pertaining thereto; - (v) In the event that there are stipulations for having workers bear the cost of food, supplies for work, and other expenses, matters pertaining thereto; - (vi) In the event that there are stipulations concerning safety and health, matters pertaining thereto; - (vii) In the event that there are stipulations concerning vocational training, matters pertaining thereto; - (viii) In the event that there are stipulations concerning accident compensation and support for injury or illness outside the course of employment, matters pertaining thereto; - (ix) In the event that there are stipulations concerning commendations and/or sanctions, matters pertaining to their kind and degree; - (x) In the event that there are stipulations applicable to all workers at the workplace in addition to those contained in the preceding items, matters pertaining thereto.